Degree awarding powers

 - meet the eligibility requirements

-- are suitable for degree awarding powers, as set out in paragraphs 228 and 229 regulatory framework
+- are suitable for degree awarding powers, as set out in paragraphs 228 and 229 of the regulatory framework, which states that:

 - have a suitable student protection plan in place, which has been agreed by the OfS (this only applies if you are applying for New DAPs).